Dawn Swann: Storylines

+During a brief return from Mickey on 9 December 2024, it is revealed that Dawn now works alongside himself and their mother, Rosie, at their family business of eco-friendly B&Bs in the Cotswolds, Miller's Villas.

+When Garry and Minty return on 12 February 2025 for Billy and Honey's joint stendo, Minty reveals that Dawn and Garry had been travelling the world with Summer for a few years but have since split up due to Dawn wanting a more stable life for her and Summer.

 Reception

 In June 2007, 80 people complained to the BBC following the airing of a storyline that saw a pregnant Dawn chained to a bed by Dr May Wright, with her intention being to give her a forced Caesarean section.
 It has been noted by the media that no specific warning about the content of the episode was given by the broadcaster; however, a continuity announcer said before the episode began, "Dramatic EastEnders now on BBC1 - it's misery for poor Dawn as mad May puts her evil plan into action."

 A BBC spokesman said, "Last night's episode involving the characters Dawn, May, and Rob reached the climax that many viewers would have been anticipating.
 We are sorry if some people were offended by this drama unfolding, and will be addressing complaints fully in due course."
 It was stressed that of the typical 9 million viewers who watched EastEnders, only 80 people complained.
 However, The Guardian reported that 200 viewers complained, 183 complaints to the BBC and a further 12 to the media regulator, Ofcom.
 The episode garnered an average audience of 8.9 million viewers and a 42% share to BBC1.

+For her role as Dawn, Tointon was nominated for "Best Actress" at the 2007 Inside Soap Awards.
 Tointon was awarded the "Sexiest Actress" in 2008 for her role as Dawn Swann; it was the second time she won the award.
 Tointon was also nominated for a National Television Award in 2007 for "most popular actress".